magarpratik/magarpratik.github.io/README.md

 #### Lead developer for a payments software

-- **Engineered a database synchronisation solution** between AWS and GCP systems, laying the foundation for future migration initiatives
+- **Engineered a database synchronisation solution** between AWS and GCP systems, enabling future migration
-- **Resolved high-priority live customer bugs** by collaborating with external teams, ensuring minimal service disruption
+- **Resolved high-priority customer bugs** by collaborating with external teams, ensuring minimal service disruption
 - **Enhanced core payments functionality** by implementing payment refunds and cancellations

 #### Core member of the platform engineering team

-- **Developed APIs and backend services** for live products, enabling migration of legacy applications to a cloud-based SaaS solution with minimal customer disruption
+- **Developed APIs and backend services** for live products, enabling migration of legacy applications to the cloud with minimal disruption
-- **Improved code maintainability** by extracting commonly used code into internal packages, improving eﬃciency, maintainability and developer experience
+- **Improved code maintainability** by extracting reusable code into internal packages

 ## Education